Finishing Options for Injection Molding

 Mold texturing involves applying industry standard textures to a mold.
 With mold texturing you can expect the equivalent of a Mold-Tech finish.

-Custom colorant matching is offered on customer-supplied Pantone numbers and customer-supplied part samples.
+Custom color matching is offered on customer-supplied Pantone numbers and customer-supplied part samples.
 The color matching process is simple and fast.
-Note that metallics, neons, and brighteners are not accepted at this time.
+Note that metallics, neons, pearlessence, bright whites, and brighteners are not accepted at this time.

 Threaded inserts are possible through secondary heat staking and ultrasonic welding processes.
-Heat staking is the process of heating threaded inserts and press fitting those inserts into molded part geometries.
-Keep in mind that we are unable to accept custom inserts at this time.
-Ultrasonic welding uses high frequency acoustic vibrations to press fit inserts into molded part geometries.
-Like heat staking, ultrasonic welding is currently open to threaded inserts, but not custom insert.
+Heat staking is the process of heating threaded inserts and press-fitting those inserts into molded part geometries.
+Ultrasonic welding uses high frequency acoustic vibrations to press-fit inserts into molded part geometries.
+We stock and install an assortment of commonly used standard inserts in UNF and metric sizes.
+Please note that we are currently unable to accept user-supplied custom inserts.

 Pad printing transfers a two-dimensional image onto a three-dimensional object.
 We will print designed images like company logos on molded parts at Protolabs.
 All images are reviewed for size, color, and complexity restrictions, and images for printing should be provided with locations clearly marked in reference to part geometry.
 PM-TI and MT11010 are the most aggressive textures we can pad print.